user93390/seasnail1/README.md

-snail++, A Meteor addon developed by: Seasnail1 and ChronosUser.
+snail++, A Meteor addon developed by Seasnail1 and ChronosUser.

 ### credits:
 Credits to the fabric development team, and the meteordevelopment api.

 ### Modules list: